Comparisons

 What is SQL?

 SQL stands for Structured Query Language.
-It is used to build, store, and process data in relational or tabular databases.
+It builds, stores, and processes data in relational or tabular databases.
 Information stored in relational databases is in tabular form, with rows and columns representing different data attributes and the various relationships between the data values.

 SQL is one of the most popular query languages of choice.